-8. Evaluations of program/major findings:

-Participant evaluations are completed annually and reviewed by the Intern Grant Advisory Committee.
-This information, combined with feedback from the Washington Council of Educational Administration Programs (WCEAP), are used to make adjustments and improvements to the program.
+- i.
+Keys to a Successful Internship and Pitfalls to Avoid - ii.
+ASB and PTA Finance - iii.
+Student Privacy and Procedural Rights - iv.
+FERPA and Confidentiality - v.
+Employee Discipline - vi.
+Maintaining Professional Boundaries: Risks and Rewards of Social Media - vii.
+Search & Seizure, School Liability & Incident Reporting - viii.
+AWSP Leadership Paradigms - ix.
+Avoiding Leadership Burnout: Managing the Workload - x.
+Leadership Essentials: Values, Beliefs and Behavior - xi.
+The Interview Process - xii.
+Using software applications for management and oversight of professional learning, streamline training offerings, and delivery methods of instruction - 9.
+Evaluations of program/major findings: Participant evaluations are completed annually and reviewed by the Intern Grant Advisory Committee.
+This information, combined with feedback from the Washington Council of Educational Administration Programs (WCEAP), are utilized in making adjustments and improvements to the program.
 Findings include enhanced awareness and subsequent teaching, learning, and acquisition of pertinent skill sets needed to be a successful administrator in the current educational environment in schools and districts.

-9. Major challenges faced by the program:
+10. Major challenges faced by the program:

 Overwhelmingly, AWSP continues to hear that \$2,140 does not cover adequate release time.
 When the grant started, interns received 45 release days for administrative experiences and job shadowing.
 Now the language suggests 20 days.
-Unfortunately, more and more districts are only offering what the \$2,140 will actually cover in substitute costs, giving many interns an average of 8-12 days.
+Unfortunately, more and more districts are only offering what the \$2,140 will actually cover in substitute costs giving many interns an average of 12-15 days.
 The appropriation has continued to be inadequate to support programmatic needs and accomplish the goals and intent of the program.